 Medications at SchoolIMPORTANT INFORMATION TO ALL PARENTS 0F CHILDREN RECEIVING MEDICATION IN SCHOOLPlease refer to the Tredyffrin-Easttown School District medication Policy and Regulation 5406 for additional information

-Students are not permitted to carry prescription or over-the-counter medications to school.
+Students are not permitted to carry prescription or over-the-counter medications to school unless a signed self-carry medication form is on file in the nursing office for the current school year.
 A parent or guardian must deliver the medication and any necessary refills to the nurse’s office.

-Acetaminophen (generic Tylenol), Ibuprofen (generic Advil), and Benadryl for allergic reactions may be dispensed by the nurse under the direction of the school physician at the discretion of the school nurse, and with the permission of a parent or guardian.
-A check off area for permission to give these medications is included on the emergency card.
+Acetaminophen (generic Tylenol), Ibuprofen (generic Advil for middle and high school only), and Benadryl only for allergic reactions may be dispensed by the nurse under the direction of the school physician at the discretion of the school nurse, and with the permission of a parent or guardian.
+A check off area for permission to give these medications is included on the student emergency card.

 Prescription medications, over-the-counter medications, research or investigational medications, or any product that could be considered a drug, including natural remedies’, herbs, vitamins, dietary supplements, homeopathic medicines or medications from other countries, may be dispensed by the school nurse with a written order from a physician indicating the student’s name, the name of the medication, the dosage, the route of administration, the time, any special circumstances under which the medication should be administered, and the length of the period for which the medication is prescribed.
-A note from the parents or guardians requesting the school nurse to administer the medication is also required.
+Signed permission from a parent or guardian requesting the school nurse to administer the medication is also required.

-Epipens and inhalers are considered emergency medications and may be carried by the student if a physician’s and parent’s request form is on file in the nurse’s office.
-Students must sign a medication form in the nurse’s office each time a dose is self-administered
+Epinephrine auto injector, emergency inhalers and diabetic supplies including glucagon are considered emergency medications and may be carried by the student if a physician, parent/guardian and responsible personnel signature is on file in the nurse’s office.
+Students must sign a medication form in the nurse’s office each time a dose is self-administered.

 Parents of students who have life-threatening allergies should provide to the nurse each year a completed Emergency Allergy Plan and any needed emergency medications as indicated in Allergy Policy and Regulation 5403.